olliw42/mLRS-docu/docs/MAVLINK_FOR_OPENTX.md

 - Tx Ser Dest = mbridge
 - Tx Snd RadioStat = off

-Note: There are situations in which it can be usefull to enable "Tx Snd RadioStat", but you should do this only if you know what you are doing.
+Note: There are situations in which it can be useful to enable "Tx Snd RadioStat", but you should do this only if you know what you are doing.

 ## mLRS Receiver Setup